mgao6767/specurve/README.md

 ## Update log

+2025-02-06:

+- Remove link to auto-install missing packages (`reghdfe`, `ivreghdfe` and `ppmlhdfe`) via `ssc install`.
+It is recommended to follow the most updated installation guide of respective packages.
+- Thanks to Leonardo Sánchez-Aragón from ESPOL for identifying the bug.

 2024-03-31:

 - Add support for `ppmlhdfe`.
 Simply use `specurve ...., cmd(ppmlhdfe)`.
 No additional changes needed.
 However, note that this version does not support the `expsure` and `offset` options in `ppmlhdfe`.